What Percentage of 12 is 8? Understanding Percentages and Their Applications

 -

 Round to the desired precision: We typically round percentages to two decimal places.
-Therefore, 8 is approximately 66.67% of 12.
+Which means, 8 is approximately 66.67% of 12.

 The Mathematical Reasoning Behind Percentage Calculations

 The method above relies on the fundamental principle of proportions.
+Now, in the context of percentages, one ratio represents the part (in this case, 8) to the whole (12), and the other ratio represents the percentage (x) to 100.
 A proportion is a statement of equality between two ratios.
-In the context of percentages, one ratio represents the part (in this case, 8) to the whole (12), and the other ratio represents the percentage (x) to 100.
 Cross-multiplication, a technique used to solve proportions, ensures that the ratios remain equivalent.

 Alternative Methods for Calculating Percentages